 At 90, Robert Gard looks back with pleasure and gratitude to three overlapping but distinct careers spanning 65 years.

 When asked, he mentions two experiences that are especially meaningful to him.
 He worked as military advisor with the Vietnam Veterans of America Foundation when it received the Nobel Peace Prize for initiating and managing the international campaign to ban anti-personnel landmines.
 Yet, most rewarding, Gard says, was the challenge of assuming the presidency of the Monterey Institute at a critical time in its history.
-Dr. Gard and his wife, Dr. Janet Wall, recently donated their Pebble Beach home to the Institute to increase the endowments of their two scholarship funds.
+Dr. Gard and his wife, Dr. Janet Wall, recently donated their $1.8 million Pebble Beach home to the Institute to increase the endowments of their two scholarship funds.

 To ensure the Institute’s viability, President Gard set and accomplished the goals of increasing enrollment by 50%, doubling the number of resident faculty, rehabilitating the existing buildings and doubling the Institute’s infrastructure footprint, all within five years.
 He served as president almost 11 years, from 1987 to 1998.
 He credits his wife, Janet Wall, not only for her support but also for her contributions to the growth of the Institute while she also pursued her career in positions with the Department of Defense and the Naval Post Graduate School.